Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 6. Multiple popular actresses turned down the role of Lydia, including Molly Ringwald, Brooke Shields, Diane Lane and Jennifer Connelly.
-The role reportedly came down to Winona Ryder and Alyssa Milano, with Tim Burton ultimately choosing Ryder.
+The role reportedly came down to Winona Ryder and Alyssa Milano, with Burton ultimately choosing Ryder.

 8. The skeleton head on top of Beetlejuice's merry-go-round hat is extremely similar to the design of Jack Skellington from The Nightmare Before Christmas (1993).
 Burton had been drawing the character since 1982 and ended up using the design for the main character in Nightmare.

-9. Jim Carrey, Robin Williams, Bill Murray, Christopher Lloyd, Jack Nicholson and Tim Curry were all considered for the titular role before Michael Keaton was cast.
+9. Jim Carrey, Robin Williams, Bill Murray, Christopher Lloyd, Jack Nicholson and Tim Curry were all considered for the titular role before Keaton was cast.

-10. Michael Keaton used the character Chop Top from Texas Chainsaw Massacre 2 (1986) as the basis and inspiration for his performance as Beetlejuice.
+10. Keaton used the character Chop Top from Texas Chainsaw Massacre 2 (1986) as the basis and inspiration for his performance as Beetlejuice.

 11. The studio initially wanted to call the film "House Ghosts."
 As a joke, Tim Burton instead suggested the name "Scared Sheetless" and was absolutely horrified when the studio actually considered using it.